savanna-initiative/savanna-outliers/README.md

 #### Usage

-Require package at the beginning of the document:
+Require package at the beginning of the document.

 ```ruby
 require 'savanna-outliers'